eZmaxinc/eZmax-SDK-go/docs/EzsignsignergroupmembershipCreateObjectV1Response.md

 NewEzsignsignergroupmembershipCreateObjectV1ResponseWithDefaults instantiates a new EzsignsignergroupmembershipCreateObjectV1Response object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetObjDebugPayload

-`func (o *EzsignsignergroupmembershipCreateObjectV1Response) GetObjDebugPayload() CommonResponseObjDebugPayload`

-GetObjDebugPayload returns the ObjDebugPayload field if non-nil, zero value otherwise.

-### GetObjDebugPayloadOk

-`func (o *EzsignsignergroupmembershipCreateObjectV1Response) GetObjDebugPayloadOk() (*CommonResponseObjDebugPayload, bool)`

-GetObjDebugPayloadOk returns a tuple with the ObjDebugPayload field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetObjDebugPayload

-`func (o *EzsignsignergroupmembershipCreateObjectV1Response) SetObjDebugPayload(v CommonResponseObjDebugPayload)`

-SetObjDebugPayload sets ObjDebugPayload field to given value.

-### GetObjDebug

-`func (o *EzsignsignergroupmembershipCreateObjectV1Response) GetObjDebug() CommonResponseObjDebug`

-GetObjDebug returns the ObjDebug field if non-nil, zero value otherwise.

-### GetObjDebugOk

-`func (o *EzsignsignergroupmembershipCreateObjectV1Response) GetObjDebugOk() (*CommonResponseObjDebug, bool)`

-GetObjDebugOk returns a tuple with the ObjDebug field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetObjDebug

-`func (o *EzsignsignergroupmembershipCreateObjectV1Response) SetObjDebug(v CommonResponseObjDebug)`

-SetObjDebug sets ObjDebug field to given value.

-### HasObjDebug

-`func (o *EzsignsignergroupmembershipCreateObjectV1Response) HasObjDebug() bool`

-HasObjDebug returns a boolean if a field has been set.

 ### GetMPayload